 - the same bed as you – this is called bed-sharing.

 Co-sleeping in the first six months of your baby’s life makes it safer for them, and it protects from the risk of cot death, or SIDS (Sudden Infant Death Syndrome).
-The current recommendation is that the safest place for your baby to sleep is in a cot or Moses basket in the same room as you, for the first six months of their life.
-This is true for nap time as well, so if you live in a house, it’s advisable to have your baby nap in the same room where you are, even during the day.
+The current recommendation from The Lullaby Trust is that the safest place for your baby to sleep is in a cot or Moses basket in the same room as you, for the first six months of their life.
+This is true for nap time as well, meaning it is advisable to have your baby nap in the same room where you are, even during the day.

 When it comes to attending to your baby during the night (for feeds and nappy changing, when required), having your baby in the same room as you also makes it easier and quicker for you to be alerted to their needs, so that you can care for them in the best possible way.